marnoux/stunning-dollop/README.md

-### I used to go to Bourbon Street when I was a kid and there would be club after club after club of people who were around when the music started.
-I mean these are legendary, maybe not so well known, but legendary musicians.
+### I like to hang out with my friends.
+I love music.
+I like to go to the movies.
+I like to eat.
+I like to cook.